BloodyKatana47/chat-listener/README.md

 - `API_HASH` : Can be obtained here: https://my.telegram.org
 - `API_ID`: Can be obtained here: https://my.telegram.org
-- `ADMIN_ID`: Admin account ID to which will be sent notification in case account gets limited from sending messages.
-Can be obtained here: https://t.me/getmyid_bot
+- `ADMIN_USERNAME`: Admin account username to which will be sent notification in case account gets limited from sending messages

 ## Configuring .txt files